Idorobots/fullstack-challenge-1/README.md

 Some liberties were taken during the development:

 - Frontend isn't responsive nor follows any coherent desings - I'm not much of a UI designer, so I didn't bother with the looks as much as with the inner workings down the stack.

+- The A* implementation on the backend is written in an imperative way making it pretty ugly.

+- The default heuristic for the A* algorithm is not addmissible in presence of Worm Holes making it find sub-optimal paths.

+- The  code is missing a lot of tests, that's mostly because of lack of time for this assignment.